Chapter 1:

 “Identify yourself!”

-A device on their wrist opened, briefly pulsing a stream of light up and down across the faces of the bewildered couple.
+A device on their wrist opened, briefly pulsing a stream of light up and down the two bewildered faces.

 ERROR 404: NO IDENTITY FOUND

 “Two unidentified in Sector 5V.
 But they’re not on the system.”
-The shadowy figure paused for a moment, seemingly waiting for a response.
+The shadowy figure paused for a moment, seemingly waiting for a response before pointing the nozzle of their weapon directly at the two bewildered faces.
+“You’re coming with me.”

 Having had everything handed to him on a silver platter, growing up, he always felt somewhat detached.
 When you could afford anything and everything in the world, what was it that truly mattered?
 Was it friends?
 Family?
 For Ace, it was Cecilia.
 In all the memories they’d spent together, he felt like he’d never be able to make her happier than she made him.